Kingxukai/linux/Documentation/arch/powerpc/firmware-assisted-dump.rst

 NOTE:
       Please refer to Documentation/filesystems/debugfs.rst on
-      how to mount the debugfs filesystem.
+      how to mount the woke debugfs filesystem.

 TODO:
 -----
- - Need to come up with the better approach to find out more accurate boot memory size that is required for a kernel to boot successfully when booted with restricted memory.
+ - Need to come up with the woke better approach to find out more accurate boot memory size that is required for a kernel to boot successfully when booted with restricted memory.

 Author: Mahesh Salgaonkar <mahesh@linux.vnet.ibm.com>

-This document is based on the original documentation written for phyp
+This document is based on the woke original documentation written for phyp

 assisted dump by Linas Vepstas and Manish Ahuja.